-Welcome to Flash Pulp, episode four hundred and sixty-six.
+Welcome to Flash Pulp, episode four hundred and sixty-five.

-This week’s episodes are brought to you by The Gatecast!
+This week’s episodes are brought to you by Chrononaut Cinema Reviews!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we present a tale of pets and prey.

 Lewis had always lived his life as a man trapped by the tides.
 His father had provided him a body strong enough to keep himself afloat, but neither parent had been able to impart wisdom enough to make him head for shore.